nashville-software-school/client-side-mastery/book-1-queen-bee/chapters/BJORN_INTRO.md

 *****              T R A I L S                *****
 ***************************************************
-We service 45.54 miles of wilderness trails across the US
+We service 45.54 miles of wilderness trails across the US Process exited with code 1
+Uncaught ReferenceError ReferenceError: shortestTrail is not defined
+    at <anonymous> (/Users/you/workspace/cohort64/björn/chapter_01.js:462:20)
+    at Module._compile (internal/modules/cjs/loader:1239:14)
+    at Module._extensions..js (internal/modules/cjs/loader:1293:10)
+    at Module.load (internal/modules/cjs/loader:1096:32)
+    at Module._load (internal/modules/cjs/loader:935:12)
+    at executeUserEntryPoint (internal/modules/run_main:84:12)
+    at <anonymous> (internal/main/run_main_module:23:47)
 ```

+## Your First Tasks

-Björn knows that his company offers tours of nearly 717 miles of trails across the country.
-Your first task is to discover why the output does not reflect that.
+1. Björn knows that his company offers tours of nearly 717 kilometers of trails across the country.
+2. The shortest trail they offer tours of is 6.6 kilometers, but he can't get that to show up.
+3. The longest trail is 49.2 kilometers.
+Björn believes he has the right code for it, but since the shortest trail won't work, he can't verify if the longest code is correct.